maargenton/go-testpredicate/README.md

 Package `go-testpredicate` complements the built-in go testing package with a way to define expectations in a concise and self describing way.
-When a test fails, the default error message should provide enought context information to understand the reason for the failure without having to resort to debugging, at least most of the time.
+When a test fails, the default error message should provide enough context information to understand the reason for the failure without having to resort to debugging, at least most of the time.

-A collection of built-in prediactes are defined in the pred sub-package.
+A collection of built-in predicates are defined in the pred sub-package.
 Additional predicates can easily be defined to support custom types and custom validation needs, either locally within your test packages, or globally as standalone predicate packages.